-Disclosure Quantity Units Percentage of procurement budget used for significant locations Not material % of operations that is spent on local suppliers
+Disclosure Quantity Units Percentage of procurement budget used for significant locations 0 % of operations that is spent on local suppliers

-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Which stakeholders are affected?
-Management Approach Not material What are the Risk/s Identified?
-Which stakeholders are affected?
-Management Approach Not material • • • • • • • • • • • • • • • • • • • • Which stakeholders are affected?
-Management Approach Not material
+• Which stakeholders are affected?
+Management Approach No relevant impacts nor locations of occurrence identified - • Which stakeholders are affected?
+Management Approach No relevant risks identified - - • • • • • • • • • • • • • • • • • • • • Which stakeholders are affected?
+Management Approach No relevant opportunities identified - -